aleshaleksey/fansys23/08-spell-list.md

 - The secret path MUST be between two areas in the same realm, or between adjacent realms (eg, one can trace a path between the material realm and a shallow layer of the spirit realm, or a shallow and intermediate layer of the spirit realm, but not between material realm and intermediate or deep layer of the spirit realm).
 - The spell ends if the target attempts to travel via "cosmic speed", or through other supernatural means such as "[Fairy Shelter](#fairy-shelter)", "[Aqueous Step](#aqueous-step)", "[Flame Stride](#flame-stride)", "[Fairy Feast](#fairy-feast)", "[Portal](#portal)", although it does function with "[Otherworld Step](#otherworld-step)" and "[Fairy Ball/Masquerade](#fairy-ballmasquerade)".

-**Upcast**: For every extra MP dice spent, the spell lasts for an extra 12 minutes.
+**Upcast**: For every extra MP dice above 2 spent, the spell lasts for an extra 12 minutes.

 **Global**:
 - The spell lasts for 1 day (plus 1 day per extra 4MP dice).